jesscyzhao/jesscyzhao.github.io/_pages/research.md

 - 2019, Working paper
 - Develop a novel approach to model the Non-homogeneous Poisson Process with Bernstein Polynomials mixture while retaining a connection to a Dirichlet Process prior placed on the NHPP density function.
 - The model is computationally effective via close-form MCMC updates and minimal numerical approximation for the computation of total intensity.
-- Develop a extension to model point pattern over irregular domains, e.g. the boundary of Boston city that deals with the truncation and scaling of point patterns with well-defined intensity function representation and computation efficiency.
+- Develop an extension to model point pattern over irregular domains, e.g., the boundary of Boston city that deals with the truncation and scaling of point patterns with well-defined intensity function representation and computation efficiency.